ariakerstein/Distraqt-FullStack/README.txt

 * Deployed to Heroku

 A note on naming conventions.
-The Distraqt project files generally mirror the final project files though prefixed with the convention 'd_*' or 'distraqt_*'.
+The Distraqt project files generally mirror final project files though prefixed with the convention 'd_*' or 'distraqt_*'.

 Folder overview:
 - /catalog: contains the main app files